US ambassador angers Poles with letter to prime minister

 In a handwritten note at the bottom she added: “We have to figure this out, it is getting in the way of the really important things.”

+The U.S. Embassy in Warsaw said it “cannot comment on official diplomatic correspondence,” a statement many interpreted as confirmation of the letter’s authenticity.

-Mosbacher’s letter was posted Tuesday by Bartek Goduslawski, a reporter for the daily Dziennik Gazeta Prawna.
-Polish commentators on social media said they found the tone and the mistakes to be disrespectful.
+Polish commentators said they found the tone and the mistakes to be disrespectful.

 Mosbacher made similar remarks about media freedom in a meeting in parliament last week, prompting deputy prime minister, Jaroslaw Gowin, to cancel a meeting with her, according to Polish media reports.